 Your abdominal muscles and leg muscles all support your back.
 Modified yoga or Pilates routines that eliminate twisting, stooping or bending can help heal your bulging disc or help to prevent further damage.

-Contact our team at Maryland Spine Institute today if you are suffering with this problem.
+Contact our team at Maryland Spine Institute - Bel Air today if you are suffering with this problem.
 We look forward to hearing from you.